 1) The incident was big enough that parent contact is 100% mandatory, as dictated by school leadership.
 This category includes hitting or other acts of aggression, ongoing bullying problems, stealing, or great big meltdowns that completely disrupt learning.

 2) There is an ongoing smaller problem that the teacher is struggling to manage on her own.
 These incidents aren’t big enough to require parent contact or involve school administration, but the teacher is finding it difficult to manage her class with the behavior happening.
 Examples are excessive chatting, off-task behavior, refusal to complete school work, and drama king/queen playground behaviors.

 It’s highly unlikely that the teacher is exaggerating the problem, misrepresenting the behavior or incident, or flat-out lying.
 It is possible that the teacher doesn’t understand what motivates your child or is unsure of the root of the problem.
 If you will remain open-hearted with the teacher and truly eager to work with him or her, you’ll usually find a great partner willing to collaborate and find a solution.

-Give your teacher the benefit of the doubt.
-Then, address your child from that perspective and gather more information.
+Give your teacher the benefit of the doubt and then gather more information.
 Your child doesn’t need a mindless defender; he or she needs a mama that loves him enough to learn more about his weaknesses and help him grow.

 Finding the root of the problem isn’t so that you can ignore or excuse the behavior.
 Rather, you need to find the root of the problem so that you can solve it.
 Sometimes, this isn’t terribly helpful.
 For example, the root of excessive talking is just that your child is super social.
 That’s not something that requires solving; you’ll just need to help your child tap into some self-control.
 However, acts of aggression, bullying, or just occasional meanness deserve some digging.